Indian Myna Birds

 For residents who are affected by these birds and would like to trap them, there are two options:

 2. Build a trap.
-Plans to build a trap are available here.
+Plans to build a trap are available online, please click here.
 Alternatively, the following video provides step-by-step instructions:

 It is essential that trapped Indian Myna’s are treated humanely and to adhere to humane methods of euthanasia.
 More information is available via this RSPCA Factsheet.